dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 #### Serialization
 ###### Java serialization
+Today Java serialization not used, because other types of serialization exits:
+* web development and microservice architecture - json/xml
+* low latency app - protobuf/SBE/chronicle
+There is a [good article](https://www.infoworld.com/article/2164139/the-java-serialization-algorithm-revealed-2.html) but it's from 2009, things have changed a bit for the last 15 years.
+Yet both java11 and java21 exam still has questions for serialization.
+Apparently knowing the basics will help understand other third-party popular tools.
 When deserialization of new object happens only static initializer fires (if class wasn't loaded before deserialization), constructors & instance initializer are not executed.
 First uncomment line to serialize object, then comment and run and you will see that only static initializers are called.
 Deserialization doesn't invoke constructor & instance initializer because the point of deserialization is to recover an object as it was before serialization.
 Calling constructor or instance initializers may tamper with object.
 It searches all parents until it found one that doesn't implement `Serializable` and have default constructor, (if it doesn't have such a class it goes all way up to `Object`, if it has such class, but that class doesn't have no-arg constructor, exception is thrown `java.lang.RuntimeException: java.io.InvalidClassException: com.java.test.Person; no valid constructor`), and jvm creates class from that default constructor.
 But compare with `new` initialization, jvm didn't go further to class constructor.
 Pay attention that static fields don't serialize.
 If you want to serialize class into file or deserialize it use `ObjectInputStream/ObjectOutputStream`.
-Always use serialVersionUID variable, if doubt just set `private static final long serialVersionUID = 1;`.
-Otherwise, compiler will generate version for you, but if you change something like adding `transient` field, what is not obstructing deserialization, java may regenerate your serialVersionUID and you deserialization will fail.
+Always use `serialVersionUID` variable, if doubt just set `private static final long serialVersionUID = 1;`.
+Otherwise, compiler will generate version for you, but if you change something like adding `transient` field, what is not obstructing deserialization, java may regenerate your serialVersionUID and your deserialization will fail.
 Java serialization is binary serialization, so your file would have binary content (compare to xml/json).
 You can decode this binary file for one of below example with following command
 ```
 $ hexdump -C text